What will I learn?

 What would complement this course?

-There is a field trip to Wales undertaken as part of this course in Year 9.
+There is an optional field trip to Wales undertaken as part of this course, in Year 9.
+Two days of fieldwork must be completed as part of the course, but this will be done on the Isle Of Wight.

 Do you have a question about this course?
 Email the Subject Leader